 The program consists of thirty (30) credits.
 Fifteen (15) credits are required core courses, and an additional six (6) credits are for the audit or design thesis project.
 Students may choose the remaining nine (9) credits of elective courses and may use them to focus on one of three tracks of study: Water Resources, Environmental Compliance, or Climate Change and Sustainable Technology.

-Consistent with the School of Engineering and Computing Sciences' Program Educational Objectives, our students are expected to:
+Consistent with the College of Engineering and Computing Sciences' Program Educational Objectives, our students are expected to:

 - Demonstrate a comprehensive background in environmental infrastructure

 - Demonstrate a comprehensive knowledge of environmental management systems used by industry and government

 - Demonstrate a comprehensive knowledge of mathematical concepts and analyses used to solve environmental issues